 Shuttle service from Waikiki is available.
-As you purchase your tickets online you will have an option to add transportation to your Polynesian Cultural Center (PCC) tickets.
+As you purchase your tickets online you will have an option to add transportation to your Polynesian Cultural Center (PCC Hawaii) tickets.
 You may have to call the reservation center to reserve your time.

-There are two options for shuttle service: Motor- coach and Mini- coach.
-Motor-coach ($27- round trip) has designated pickup sites near some of the hotels in Waikiki.
+There are two options for shuttle service: Motorcoach and Mini- coach.
+Motor-coach ($25- round trip) has designated pickup sites near some of the hotels in Waikiki.
 Mini-coach ($37 – round trip) will pick you up directly from the lobby of your hotel.
 You could also just book an island tour that includes PCC Hawaii

 Parking at the Polynesian Cultural Center

 Parking is free!
 The parking lot is very large.
-There is a shuttle service between the parking lot and the Hukilau Marketplace, which is the access point to PCC.
+There is a shuttle service between the parking lot and the Hukilau Marketplace, which is the access point to PCC Oahu.

 - Huki: A Canoe Celebration 2:20 pm – 3:00 pm (Amazing!
 You do not want to miss this)